shubhankar1995/PedestrianRouting/README.md

 - The street network is generated from OpenStreetMap.org and the desired input files are generated for the simulation.
 - Generate street network cells and links using OpenStreetMap.org
 - Generate aggregated demand based on the ODMatrix.
-- Find N-Optimum routes choices between the origin and destination.
+- Find N-Optimum route choices between the origin and destination.
 - Ability to handle multiple route options and split the demand based on the stochastic route choice during the simulation.
 - Introduced time-based cell blockage(a certain percentage of cell area becomes inaccessible) to simulate repair works or traffic signals.
 - Enhanced visualization to incorporate streets in any orientation.